anl059/syn1-climate-change/consequences.md

 ![image](https://user-images.githubusercontent.com/122491210/225196378-c2d8e4b8-44d6-4332-8787-be149548dcf4.png)

-5) **Food and water insecurity:** Changes in temperature and rainfall patterns can have significant impacts on crop yields and freshwater availability, leading to food and water insecurity for millions of people.
+5) **Food and water insecurity:** The impacts of changing temperature and rainfall patterns on crop yields and freshwater availability can result in food and water insecurity for millions of people.

 ![image](https://user-images.githubusercontent.com/122491210/225198631-03078fe1-36b1-4a64-906b-304cbb0a668f.png)

 6) **Public health impacts:** Rising temperatures and more frequent heatwaves can lead to heat exhaustion, dehydration, and other heat-related illnesses.
-Climate change can also increase the spread of infectious diseases and air pollution, exacerbating respiratory and cardiovascular problems.
+Climate change can also increase the spread of infectious diseases and air pollution, worsening respiratory and cardiovascular problems.

 ![image](https://user-images.githubusercontent.com/122491210/225197356-262b4265-002a-4f5d-8f15-ae5a59e0cdb4.png)

-7) **Economic impacts:** The cost of addressing the impacts of climate change, such as repairing damage from extreme weather events and investing in adaptation measures, can be significant.
-The economic impacts of climate change can also be felt through disruptions to supply chains and changes in consumer behavior.
+7) **Economic impacts:** Addressing the impacts of climate change, such as repairing damage from extreme weather events and investing in protective measures, can come at a significant cost, and the economic effects of climate change can also be seen through supply chain disruptions and changes in consumer behavior.

 ![image](https://user-images.githubusercontent.com/122491210/225196724-0a67b9a5-f619-4092-b3b3-aa6181fa0b13.png)